 “At any given point in time, there are only a few key actions that matter.
 Focus on those and ignore the rest”.

 It was a cold January morning in 2006 — exactly a year since I had bootstrapped my company.
-I had spent the last 6 months building a promising new software product with a small team.
+I spent the last six months building a promising new software product with a small team.
 We were still a few months away from launch.
-The problem was that we had less than 6 months of runway left before we ran out of money.
-So I had proactively decided to pursue raising external funds from investors.
-I knew the fund raising process could easily take several months and would require a lot of my personal attention — probably even delay the product launch.
+The problem was that we had less than six months of runway left before we ran out of money.
+So I proactively decided to pursue raising external funds from investors.
+I knew the fundraising process could easily take several months and would require a lot of my attention — probably even delay the product launch.
 But I was prepared to juggle several priorities at once.
 It was time to step up.

-“Would you rather spend the next 6 months pitching to investors or pitching to customers?”
+“Would you rather spend the next six months pitching to investors or pitching to customers?”

 Lesson 2: Time is Our Scarcest Resource